-After many denials, requests for an attorney and hours of police interrogation, the 30-year-old gave a lengthy confession, riddled with facts that were “inconsistent with the forensic evidence,” Scheck said.
-Sedley Alley subsequently claimed his admissions were coerced and repeatedly told psychiatrists he had no memory of the murder.
+After many denials, requests for an attorney and hours of police interrogation, the man gave a lengthy confession, riddled with facts that were “inconsistent with the forensic evidence,” Scheck said.
+Sedley Alley subsequently claimed that his admissions were coerced and repeatedly told psychiatrists he had no memory of the killing.

 A jury convicted Sedley Alley, and he was sentenced to death.

-In 2003, the Innocence Project, seriously doubting Sedley Alley’s guilt, accepted his case.
+In 2003, the Innocence Project, doubting Sedley Alley’s guilt, accepted his case.

 “This case has all the telltale signs of a wrongful conviction — a confession that has been demonstrated to be false by objective forensic evidence, mistaken eyewitness identification, and, most disturbing, the refusal to test DNA evidence that could have exonerated Mr. Alley or removed the doubts about his guilt,” Scheck previously said.